 Young people live in an adult world.
-Youth and adults constantly interact, react and have transactions with each other.
+Youth engagement with adults happens all the time because youth and adults constantly interact, react and have transactions with each other.
 Reliant on adults for basic needs, advanced needs, and most wants in-between, for a long time children and youth were forced to accept whatever adults gave them.
 However, more than ever before, adults are recognizing that young people today should be allowed to choose how they interact with adults.

 Youth Facing Adultism — In schools, communities and homes throughout the world, adults act arbitrarily and with contempt for children and youth.
 Social customs, government laws and official systems have been developed in most nations to ensure young people act how, when, where and why adults want them to.
 Youth fighting adultism challenge the assumptions behind adultism, which is bias towards adults.